AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ## Add the at_property Parameter to the Prefetch Request

 Adobe Target Properties are defined in the Target interface and are used to establish boundaries for personalizing apps and websites.
-The at_property parameter identifies the specific property where your offers & activities are accessed & maintained.
-We'll add this property to the prefetch and live location requests.
+The at_property parameter identifies the specific property where your offers and activities are accessed and maintained.
+We'll add a property to the prefetch and live location requests.

+>!NOTE You may or may not see the Properties options in the Target interface, depending on your license.
+If you don't have these options, just skip ahead to the next section of this lesson.

 You can retrieve your at_property value in the Target interface under Setup > Properties.
 Hover over the property, select the code snippet icon and copy the at_property value:
 ![Copy at_property](assets/at_property_interface.jpg)

 Add it as a parameter for each location in the prefetch request like this: